AUGMXNT/llm-tracker.info-vault/info/OmniQuant.md

 # Inferencing Performance
 mlc_chat_cli afaik doesn't have an easy method for measuring perplexity, but it *does* have an ``--evaluate` flag now that lets me set my standard comparison parameters.

 Here I was pleasantly surprised.
-The llama2-7b inferencing on the 4090 at 176 t/s actually manages to be
+The llama2-7b inferencing on the 4090 at 176 t/s actually manages to [beat MLC LLM's q4f16_1 results](https://docs.google.com/spreadsheets/d/1kT4or6b0Fedd-W_jMwYpb63e1ZR3aePczz3zlbJW-Y4/edit#gid=1788227831) (165 t/s, the previous speed champ).

-q4f16_1
+The 3090 results are slower, but still respectable.

+Check out my [performance page](https://llm-tracker.info/books/howto-guides/page/performance) for links to more perf benchmarks.

+Note, the W3A16g128 I ran doesn't seem to save much more memory - 5.1GiB VRAM used vs 5.2-5.5GiB for MLC-LLM q4f16_1, GGML q4_K_M, and GPTQ q4_128gs.

+While OmniQuant does seem like an incremental improvement overall, it's not really a "quant"um leap and probably not worth running out and requantizing all your models, especially considering how time consuming it can be.
+That being said, I've only tested out the weight quantization model, and have no idea how the weight-activation models perform, but I'll leave that for others to test.

 ```
 # 4090